 - Internship offers will be extended in March.

 The majority of our internships take place from late May through August.

 What Will My Internship Look Like Within the Department

 The work assignments and hours will vary depending on your placement.
 We try to match students' interests and skill sets with what each supervisor is seeking.
 Interns have been previously placed with any of the following areas of our Department: District Captains, Community Police Teams (CPTs), Forensic Services, Neighborhood Officers, Mounted Patrol, K9 Unit, Traffic Enforcement Safety Team (TEST), Drug Task Force, Crime Prevention, Gang Unit, Special Investigations Unit, as well as other officers and units.
 Interns are also typically afforded the opportunity to spend time in units and with officers outside of their placement.
 This includes participating in ride-alongs.

 Why Intern with the Madison Police Department

 Our internships have proven to be very valuable to those who have a desire to become a police officer with our Department in the future.
-We have hired many former interns who are now Guardians who protect and serve the citizens of Madison as sworn officers.
+We have hired many former interns who are now Guardians who protect and serve the community members of Madison as sworn officers.

 We appreciate your interest in our Department and wish you luck!